ChilliCream/graphql-workshop/docs/3-schema-design.md

     mv GraphQL/Queries.cs GraphQL/Speakers/SpeakerQueries.cs
     ```

-1. Now, update the namespace and class name, annotate the renamed class with the `[QueryType]` attribute, and remove the `[Query]` attribute from the methods.
+1. Now, update the namespace and class name, annotate the renamed class with the `[QueryType]` attribute, mark it as partial, and remove the `[Query]` attribute from the methods.
 The class should look like this now:

     ```csharp
     using ConferencePlanner.GraphQL.Data;
     using GreenDonut.Data;
-    using HotChocolate.Execution.Processing;
+    using HotChocolate.Execution;
     using Microsoft.EntityFrameworkCore;

     namespace ConferencePlanner.GraphQL.Speakers;

     [QueryType]
-    public static class SpeakerQueries
+    public static partial class SpeakerQueries
     {
         public static async Task<IEnumerable<Speaker>> GetSpeakersAsync(
             ApplicationDbContext dbContext,